demisto/content/Packs/DSPM/Playbooks/playbook-DSPM_Jira_Ticket_Creation_README.md

-The DSPM Jira Ticket Creation is designed as a sub-playbook for Jira Ticket Creation, streamlining the process of creating a Jira ticket and providing immediate notification to the user with ticket details upon successful creation.
-If an error occurs during ticket creation, the user receives a notification containing relevant incident details.
+This playbook automates the process of creating and managing Jira issues for DSPM-related risks detected in XSOAR incidents.
+It creates a Jira ticket with risk details, checks for errors, updates incident details, and sends a Slack notification with ticket information.
+This streamlines risk tracking and notification.

 ## Dependencies